 How the program works

-Enrolled health services are provided with single dose treatment quantities of azithromycin, ceftriaxone and metronidazole for the treatment of chlamydia, gonorrhoea and trichomoniasis, free of charge to First Nations patients, their partners and other vulnerable people at high-risk of not receiving treatment.
+Enrolled health services are provided with single dose treatment quantities of azithromycin, ceftriaxone and metronidazole for the treatment of chlamydia, gonorrhoea and trichomoniasis, free of charge to First Nations patients, their partners and other people at high-risk of not receiving treatment.
+From January 2023, a small amount of doxycycline for 7-day treatment of chlamydia is also available.
+Clinician feedback during consultation in 2022, although mixed, was consistent in emphasising that 7-day treatment was unlikely to be suitable for most clients.
+What treatment is provided to a patient is a clinical decision by the treating practitioner.
 Diagnosis can be based on symptoms, sexual contact with individuals with an STI, and positive pathology results.

 The program replaces medication used during the preceding 6 months by dispatch from Queensland Health's Central Pharmacy twice a year.
 Services must be able to appropriately store and administer the medication in accordance with Medicines and Poisons (Medicines) Regulation 2021, relevant extended practice authority, and sexual health clinical management and treatment guidelines.